Lilly Pulko, RN

 Lilly Pulko earned her RN license after graduating from nursing school at Emory University in 2008.
 She has worked in three specialized areas of nursing: Neonatal Intensive Care, Medically Fragile Daycare, and Pediatric Hematology & Oncology.

-Driven by her passion to improve care for babies with medical conditions after they have been discharged from the hospital, she began researching childcare business development in 2011.
-When all medically fragile daycare businesses in Georgia closed in 2015, Lilly decided to follow her passion to create a new childcare model to address the absence of services.
+She became passionate about improving care for babies with medical conditions after they have been discharged from the hospital.
+When all medically fragile daycare businesses in Georgia closed in 2015, Lilly decided to create a new childcare model to address the absence of services.
 Discovering that inclusion education is strongly supported by research and identifying its benefits for families, Lilly's vision to combine all children of different developmental and physical abilities in one setting became a cornerstone of her new model of care.

 Letter to Parents